Call…. Ed Barcelona, MD FACS (661) 722.9242 | Ed Quiros, MD FACS (702) 776.8236.

 Dr. Soto was a 1964 graduate of University of Santo Tomas Faculty of Medicine and Surgery.
 He did his postgraduate training at Elizabeth General Hospital and his residency in Stamford Hospital in Connecticut and Worcester City Hospital in Massachussetts.
 He was board certified in Orthopedic surgery.

-Dr. Soto was very active fellow of the Society of Philippine Surgeons in America.
-The Society will surely miss him in the many activities he had involved himself in the Society.
+Society will surely miss him in the many activities he had involved himself in the Society.
 He is survived by his wife, Lourdes.

 SPSA Hosts Confab on its 40th Anniversary

-The Society of Philippine Surgeons in America celebrated its 40th anniversary by hosting a symposium on medical and surgical missions to the Philippines, September 30 at the Chicago Marriott Hotel.
-The event was held during the American College of Surgeons’ annual Congress in Chicago September 29-October 4 2012.
 The meeting was organized by Hernan Reyes, MD FACS, the Society’s founder and was arranged by Dr. Manny Cacdac, SPSA’s convention chairman.
 Past presidents of the Society which included Danny Fabito, MD FACS, Pacifico Dorado, MD FACS, Mel Simon, MD FACS, Bayani Ignacio, MD FACS and Johnny Montero, MD FACS, and Frances Velchek, MD FACS were invited to speak on surgical missions to the Philippines and the recent impact of the Philippine Regulatory Commission’s directives on foreign medical and surgical missions to the country.

-Dr. Reyes and CME chair Dr. Zamora moderated the panel.
 The meeting was attended by invited dignitaries from the Philippines which included Dr. Enrique Ona, Secretary of Health, Dr. Rey Melchor Santos, past PCS and PMA president, current Philippine College of Surgeons’president Dr. Maximino Simbulan, former ACS Governor, Philippine chapter Dr. Ben Gaddi.
 Dr. Enrique Ona, MD FACS and a transplant surgeon was honored with Honorary Fellowship Award, by the American College of Surgeons, the first Filipino surgeon bestowed this prestigious honor.
 A guest of honor at this symposium, he gave a talk on the state of health care in the Philippines and what his department has done and plans for the future of health care in the Philippines.
 He also assured that he would look into the recent PRC directives and work on making foreign surgical and medical missions in the country continue.
 Dr. Rey Santos discussed the problems associated with the foreign surgical and medical missions in the Philippines as it relates to the local physicians and surgeons.
-The symposium was preceded by the SPSA Board of Governors meeting during which the upcoming Ormoc City surgical mission on January 20-26 2013, the Portugal/Spain spring cruise and the Annual CME meeting, among other agenda were discussed.

 Cacdac USTMAA Awardee